top of page

 💍 From Skeptic to Fellowship: A Trick-Taking Journey

 The Lord of the Rings: The Fellowship of the Ring – Trick-Taking Game is a 1 to four player game that takes about 10 to 20 minutes per round.
 It is published by Office Dog and designed by Bryan Bornmueller.
 The beautiful art was made by Elaine Ryan and Samuel Shimota and if you told me that I’d be writing about a Lord of the Rings game, I would have laughed.
 I used to be the person who said "eh, hard no" to anything LotR.
-But after falling for Duel for Middle-earth (read tha
+But after falling for Duel for Middle-earth (read that

 Coty